A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Related Work

 \section{Related Work}

-\myparagraph{Static Closest Pair} The problem of finding the closest pair given $n$ points has been a long-studied problem in computational geometry.
+\myparagraph{Static Closest Pair} The problem of finding the closest pair of points under the $L_t$ metric has been a long-studied problem in computational geometry.
 There have been several deterministic sequential algorithms~\cite{shamos1975closest, bentley1976divide, bentley1980multidimensional, hinrichs1988plane} that solve the problem optimally in $O(n\log n)$ time under the standard algebraic decision tree model.
-Under a different model where the floor function is allowed at unit-cost, Rabin~\cite{rabin1976probabilistic} solves the problem in $O(n)$ expected time.
-Fortune and Hopcroft~\cite{fortune1979note} present a deterministic algorithm with $O(n\log \log n)$ running time under the same model.
-Later, Khuller and Matias~\cite{khuller1995simple} come up with a simple randomized algorithm that takes $O(n)$ expected time using a sieve data structure.
-Golin \etal~\cite{golin1992simple} describe a randomized incremental algorithm for the problem that takes $O(n)$ expected time.
+Under a different model where the floor function is allowed with unit-cost, Rabin~\cite{rabin1976probabilistic} solved the problem in $O(n)$ expected time.
+Fortune and Hopcroft~\cite{fortune1979note} presented a deterministic algorithm with $O(n\log \log n)$ running time under the same model.
+Later, Khuller and Matias~\cite{khuller1995simple} came up with a simple randomized algorithm that takes $O(n)$ expected time using a sieve data structure.
+Golin et al.~\cite{golin1992simple} described a randomized incremental algorithm for the problem that takes $O(n)$ expected time.

-Dietzfelbinger \etal~\cite{dietzfelbinger1997reliable} fill in the details for Rabin's algorithm, in particular concerning hashing and duplicate grouping.
-Banyassady and Mulzer~\cite{banyassady2017simple} give a simpler analysis for Rabin's algorithm.
-Chan~\cite{chan1999geometric} gives an algorithm that takes $O(n)$ expected time in a randomized optimization framework.
+Later, Dietzfelbinger et al.~\cite{dietzfelbinger1997reliable} filled in some details for Rabin's algorithm concerning hashing and duplicate grouping.
+Banyassady and Mulzer~\cite{banyassady2017simple} gave a simpler analysis for Rabin's algorithm.
+Chan~\cite{chan1999geometric} gave an algorithm that takes $O(n)$ expected time in a randomized optimization framework.
+Maheshwari et al.~\cite{maheshwari2020simple} designed a new algorithm for closest pair in the doubling-metric space in expected $O(n\log n)$ time.